How To Start An NGO: 7 Steps, Types Of NGO And Its Benefits

 Step 2: Set up the board of directors/members

-A board of directors for an NGO need to be experienced in various verticals.
-To ensure the smooth running of the non-profit you’ll need skilled administrators, managers and legal representatives.
+The next step in how to start an NGO involves assembling a board of directors.
+To ensure the smooth running of the non-profit, you’ll need skilled administrators, managers and legal representatives.

 There are various accounts involved when managing an NGO.
 The management of donations and these accounts need to be handled with utmost care.
 Ensure that you onboard only those that you can trust implicitly.
-Hire people who are as passionate to work towards your cause as you are.
+Hire people who are as passionate about working towards your cause as you are.

 Step 3: Decide the name of your NGO